 Answer: Electrolysis

-- Thomas Edison's first two children had nicknames that honored his work as a telegrapher and his love of Morse Code.
-What were they?
+44. Thomas Edison's first two children had nicknames that honored his work as a telegrapher and his love of Morse Code.
+What was the pair of names?

 Answer: Dot and Dash